nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 Modules are separate source files that can subscribe to every defined event.
 You can use events for communication between modules.

-There is no limitation as to how many modules each module can subscribe to.
+There is no limitation as to how many events each module can subscribe to.
 An application can have as many modules as required.

-The Event Manager provides API for subscribing modules to a specific events defined in the application.
+The Event Manager provides an API for subscribing modules to specific events defined in the application.
-When a module is subscribing to a specific event, it is called a listener module.
+When a module subscribes to a specific event, it is called a listener module.
 Every listener is identified by a unique name.

 .. _event_manager_configuration: